 Some Special Characters

+STUB, discuss and mention in this section: substitutes to use in print publication with publishers unable or unwilling to work with a fully Unicode-compliant font.
+I am so far aware of difficulties in printing characters with an undercircle and ḫ, ẖ, and I fully endorse explicitly permitting underdot, f and x as substitutes

 most of the characters below are covered by ISO-15919, but are specifically mentioned here because their transliteration may not be self-evident to all of us

 ! transliterations not covered by ISO-15919 will be marked in this section by an initial exclamation mark

+Sanskrit and generic characters

 vocalic r and l